stonezyg/modernize-apps-katacoda/scenarios/getting-started/01-env.md

 This workshop is split into several _scenarios_, each of which focuses on a specific area related to Application Modernization and Transformation with Red Hat technologies.

-> Note that if you close your browser tab in which you are working, you'll lose your progress in the current scenario and have to start over from the beginning of the scenario.

 Each scenario in turn has a number of steps that you follow to complete the scenario in the order shown on the front page.